 The IBS (located on the negative terminal cable of the battery) contains a small microprocessor that continually monitors and makes calculations determining the state of charge and the state of health of your battery.
 This data is sent to the DME (BMW's term for the engine control module) which evaluates the condition of your battery and makes adjustments to power consumption as necessary to prolong its life.
 In order to make the correct calculations, the DME must also know the age of the battery - or in other words, when the battery was installed.
 That is why when you install a new battery in a BMW with a power management system, you must let the DME know.
 Not registering a new battery in a BMW with a power management system may shorten its life span and could potentially cause malfunctions in some of the onboard electronics.

 Do I need to register the battery in my year and model BMW?

-The easiest way to determine if your BMW needs to have its battery registered after replacement is to look at the negative terminal cable on your battery.
+The easiest way to determine if your BMW needs to have its battery registered after the replacement is to look at the negative terminal cable on your battery.
 If the negative cable has an intelligent battery sensor on it, then you must register a replacement battery with the engine control module.

 How do I perform a BMW battery registration in my vehicle?

 A battery registration must be performed with a BMW OBD2 scanner (also known as a BMW diagnostic scanner or code reader).
 The BMW scanner tool is simply plugged into the OBD2 port underneath the dashboard of your vehicle which connects electronically to the engine control module (DME).
 From there it is just a matter of navigating to the correct screen and pushing a button to send the DME a signal that a new battery has been installed.
 For detailed instructions on how to perform a BMW battery registration, please see our step-by-step instructions below.